Buying real estate in Antalya?

 Which neighborhoods have the fastest-rising apartment prices in Antalya in 2026?

-investing in real estate in Antalya
+real estate market Antalya

 What extra costs will I pay on top of the apartment price in Antalya in 2026?